fewagency/best-practices/Laravel/Envoyer-Forge.md

 TODO: Set the web directory to `/current/public`

-### Swap file on low RAM servers
+### Create swap file on low RAM servers
-When creating a smaller server (e.g. 512MB RAM) make sure to create a swap file afterwards.
+When creating a smaller server (e.g. 512MB RAM) make sure to set up a swap file for memort intensive tasks, like `npm install`.

 This can be set up and reused as a Forge recipe (https://forge.laravel.com/recipes) or run in terminal: